-Kate has served on the National Girls Collaborative Project Champions board, as an advisor for Boston’s WGBH public broadcasting station for shows like FETCH and Design Squad, and has been an active member of the NCWIT community and the K-12 Alliance since its inception.
+Kate has served on the National Girls Collaborative Project Champions board, as an advisor for Boston’s WGBH public broadcasting station for shows like FETCH and Design Squad, and been an active member of the National Center of Women in IT (NCWIT) community and the K12 Alliance since its inception.
 She has also managed relationships and programs with organizations such as NASA, FIRST, and Society of Women Engineers (SWE).
-Most recently, she worked with a local non-profit in the Boston area, Science Club for Girls, to help grow their program and improve their internal structures.
-Kate is always thinking about how to leverage existing resources, how to fill gaps in services without duplication of efforts, and how to work together for the greater advancement of girls in STEM with a generous, non-competitive spirit.
+Most recently, she worked with a local non-profit in the Greater Boston area, Science Club for Girls, to help grow their program and improve their internal structures.
+Ms. Pickle is always thinking about how to leverage existing resources, fill gaps in services without duplication of efforts, and how to work together for the greater advancement of girls in STEM with a generous, non-competitive spirit.

-Prior to entering the youth development field full time, Kate was a staff marine scientist for Science Applications International Corporation (SAIC) with a primary responsibility for survey work related to dredge material monitoring, including geotechnical and bathymetric data analysis.
-She has also worked on project teams for software development, global information systems (GIS) projects, environmental impact studies, and implementation of technology to monitor dredge material dumping activities.
+Prior to entering the youth development field full-time, Kate was a staff marine scientist for Science Applications International Corporation (SAIC) with primary responsibility for survey work related to dredge material monitoring, including geotechnical and bathymetric data analysis.
+She also worked on project teams for software development, global information systems (GIS) projects, environmental impact studies, and implementation of technology to monitor dredge material dumping activities.
 Kate earned her Bachelor of Science in Marine Science from Maine Maritime Academy in Castine, Maine.